 To correctly set the Gain follow these simple steps:

 However, the serial to USB converter may require the latest driver installing.
-You can download the latest drivers for the USB to Serial Converters from Technical Downloads in the File Downloads section.
+You can download the latest drivers for the USB to Serial Converters from ‘Software Downloads‘.
 You will just need to register your details to access it.